pjtunstall/mad/framework-plan.md

 As it turns out, `overReact`'s event delegation system is indeed an overreaction in this case.
 The only event handler that's attached to a descendant of `game` (a plausible root element for our app) is the `animationend` handler, which removes the "breakable-block-destruction" class from a block at the end of its destruction animation.
 The keypress handlers are attached to `document`, and the other event handlers are all for the socket.
 But sure, if we do use `overReact`, then, for the sake of the exercise, we can shoehorn that little `animationend` handler into being centrally delegated.

-Therefore this catalog of event handlers is just for the sake of identifying places where the DOM is modified.
+Therefore this catalog of event handlers is just for the sake of identifying DOM elements and places where the DOM is modified.

 ## 2. Event handlers